 Need immediate assistance?

 Click the link to go directly to the CoC Violation reporting form.
 An email notification will be sent to our staff.

 Code of Conduct

-The Academic Data Science Alliance (ADSA) is dedicated to providing a harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, (dis)ability, physical appearance, body size, race, age, or religion.
+The Academic Data Science Alliance (ADSA) is dedicated to providing a safe, welcoming, harassment-free experience for everyone, respecting the full spectrum of race, color, religious creed, sex, gender identity, sexual orientation, national origin, political affiliation, ancestry, age, disability, genetic information, veteran status, and all other classifications protected by law in the locality and/or state in which you are working.
 The ADSA communities welcome participation from people all over the world, of all demographic backgrounds.
 These community members bring with them a wide variety of professional, personal, and social perspectives; whatever these may be, we strive to treat colleagues with dignity and respect.

 Conversations within our community intentionally challenge common assumptions, generating discussion and debate.
 We consider these discussions to be healthy when they come from a standpoint of mutual respect, reasoned argument, and evidence-based support.
 These discussions may also stem from a place of collegiality and respect for whole persons (e.g. not just the researcher in us).